 Therapy for Trauma

-Do you believe that you might be experiencing the effects of trauma?
-If so, Inward Healing Therapy in California can help.
-We offer a range of scientifically-validated techniques and childhood trauma therapy to help manage the impact of trauma on the brain and improve your quality of life.
+If you believe that you might be experiencing the effects of trauma, Inward Healing Therapy can help.
+We offer a comprehensive range of online therapy services to individuals in California, which are designed to help them manage the impact of trauma on the brain and improve their quality of life.

 How Our Trauma Therapy Works

-Our online therapy for trauma is specifically designed to help you heal from a traumatic event, such as a life-threatening situation or the passing of a loved one.
-Yet not all traumas need to be life-threatening.
-We prioritize healing to bring your brain back to a healthy state, regardless of your traumatic experience.
+Our online trauma therapy services are intended to help you heal from any traumatic event, such as a life-threatening situation or the passing of a loved one.
+We realize that not all traumas are the same, and something that might seem like a minor issue for you will still warrant full attention from us.
+We prioritize bringing your brain back to a healthy and positive state, no matter what your past traumatic experience involved.

 Why Brainspotting Works

-What Type of Trauma Can Benefit From Brainspotting?
+What Types Of Trauma Can Benefit From Brainspotting?

 Difficulty overcoming a “simple” obstacle in your day-to-day life